1939 Brecon and Radnorshire by-election: Election history

-Ivor Guest was elected as a 'National Government' candidate, supported by both local Conservative and Liberal Associations.
+Ivor Guest was elected as a National Government candidate, supported by both local Conservative and Liberal Associations.
 Guest came from a political family that had in the past had a foot in both party camps, so his selection had been a natural choice.
 The local Liberal Association had not put forward a candidate for election since the 1929 general election and last won the seat in 1923.
 The Conservatives had won the seat in 1931, and the Labour party won the seat in 1929.
 When all three parties had fielded candidates, the election had been a close three-way contest.

 The result at the last General election was:

 Candidates

 The local Conservative and Liberal parties could not agree on a joint candidate to succeed Guest as MP.
 The Conservatives wanted Hanning Philipps, and put him forward as candidate without consulting the Liberals.
 As a result, the local Liberal Association, which was affiliated to Sir John Simon's Liberal National organisation, formally decided to take no part in the by-election campaign.
-Philipps was the 35-year-old second son of Baron Milford, who had been educated at Eton.
+Philipps was the 35-year-old Eton-educated second son of Lord Milford.

 The local Labour party needed to find a new candidate, as their last, Leslie Haden Guest, had been elected in a 1937 by-election in the London constituency of Islington North.
 They chose as their new candidate, William Jackson, who was a farmer from the neighbouring Hereford constituency.
 Jackson had been a Liberal up until 1931, and was thus a more attractive option to Liberal voters than the Conservative Philipps.

 Main Issues and Campaign

-The nature of the constituency meant that issues relating to Agriculture would be foremost in the campaign.
-This placed the Labour campaign at an advantage as their candidate was a farmer and the Conservative candidate had no understanding of these issues; Hanning Philipps admitted at his adoption meeting that he knew nothing about farming.
+The nature of the constituency meant that issues relating to agriculture would be foremost in the campaign.
+This placed the Labour campaign at an advantage as Jackson was a farmer and Hanning Philipps admitted at his adoption meeting that he knew nothing about farming.
 Jackson concentrated his campaign on the policy of guaranteed prices for farmers.

 The absence of a Liberal candidate also allowed the Jackson campaign to appeal to those who favoured a Popular Front opposition to the Government that had been advocated by the likes of Sir Stafford Cripps.